What are the best heavy bag gloves?

 Mayweather uses 10 oz.
 Grant boxing gloves.
 The gloves this size reduce the punch intensity by 40% when compared to bare fist.
 Grant gloves are ideal for welterweight class, in which Mayweather fights currently (63.5 kg – 66.7 kg).

-What oz gloves do boxers use?
+What size gloves do Heavyweight boxers use?

 Regardless of your weight and size, most boxers will use gloves weighing 16oz or more to spar.
 However, if you weigh over 175Ibs, 18oz or 20oz is most commonly used.